hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Hi everyone!
 I just completed the [Coming to Red from Python](https://github.com/red/red/wiki/Coming-to-Red-from-Python) section in the wiki and I would like to ask you for your feedback.
 Please feel free to make any eventual minor fixes in place, or fill in the `Notes` sections with longer questions, comments and suggestions.
 Thank you in advance!

-[19:09:58](#16261169984512WbTPM:gitter.im) <greggirwin (Gregg Irwin)>: í ½í± í ½í±  Also, if you know any Pythonistas who can tell us how useful it is, that would be great.
+[19:09:58](#16261169984512WbTPM:gitter.im) <greggirwin (Gregg Irwin)>: ğŸ‘ ğŸ‘  Also, if you know any Pythonistas who can tell us how useful it is, that would be great.

 Thanks @GalenIvanov!
 I'm very excited about this.